 Vacuum solar collectors is a set of vacuum tubes that uses solar thermal energy.
 This type of solar collector consists of linear collectors housed in vacuum glass tubes.
 The solar panel has a comb structure, with a mast that conducts the heat transfer fluid, and a series of barbed tubes where the solar radiation is captured.

-It is an intermediate solution between flat collectors and medium-temperature collectors, there are vacuum collectors that allow temperatures of up to 120º C. They usually use a collection surface formed by a series of finned tubes, covered with a selective surface and Circulating the fluid-heat-carrier inside it (photovoltaic solar energy).
+It is an intermediate solution between flat collectors and medium-temperature collectors, there are vacuum collectors that allow temperatures of up to 120 Celsius degrees.
+They usually use a collection surface formed by a series of finned tubes, covered with a selective surface and Circulating the fluid-heat-carrier inside it (photovoltaic solar energy).

 The main advantage of vacuum solar collectors compared to flat collectors is their better thermal insulation.
 In the flat collectors there are thermodynamic losses by convection, while in the tubes, being isolated in vacuum, these losses are reduced to values around 5%.
 Compared to flat solar panels, these losses represent up to 35% less.
 The reduction of the heat loss allows to increase the yield remarkably.